 Those statistics are fairly accurate, but the one thing we cannot take into account is a certain delay you may experience while your browser re-calculates its "knowledge" of the page contents and then makes the page responsive to your input and navigation.

-For example, the current version of Google Chrome seems to have a longer delay — maybe even a minute long — before displaying a very large set of combinations (after you see the progress reach 100%).
+For example, in some browsers there will be a delay before displaying a very large set of combinations (after you see the progress reach 100%).
 That extra time is not accounted for in the statistics, because the delay is not related to our program — it is entirely within the browser itself.
 It is caused by the browser needing to shift large amounts of memory within your computer, so the amount of time it takes is also impacted by the speed of your computer.